reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 .. hint::

-   Of course it is clear that it is overly complicated to write it like that given that we could also use a simple oneliner for this task.
+   What we show here is probably overly complicated for a task like this.
 The point here is to show how to separate more complex tasks (and in the end complete bioinformatic analyses) into individual tasks.
+This is something you will have to do when you plan to develop a complex analysis pipleine.

 Using a script already increases reproducibility quite a bit.
 We can take this script, transfer it to a different folder or computer and run it again to generate the final output ``lower.txt``.
 If we were to run it on the same input files again we would get the same output.